dhruvb-io/sample-todo-app/README.md

 | `POST` | `/api/add-todo` | `addTodo` | Create one todo |
 | `DELETE` | `/api/delete-todo/:id` | `deleteTodo` | Delete one todo by ID |

-An HTTP method describes the kind of operation. `GET` reads data, while `POST` submits data to create something new.
+An HTTP method describes the kind of operation. `GET` reads data, `POST` creates something new, and `DELETE` removes an existing resource.

 ### 3.5 Controller Layer